ThomasdenH/beangulp-importers/beangulp_paypal/README.md

 - Transaction details - PayPal Balance
 - Transaction details - Subject

-In order to automatically set entries, filter for
+In order to automatically set entries, you can extend the class and use the finalize method.
+However, you should be careful.
+Finalizing happens before transaction merging, so you will see more transactions in some cases.

 ## Contribution